tcarland/grafana-kube-stack/README.md

 ## S3 Buckets

-The necessary buckets are scraped from the generated values files and created via `mc mb` or alternatively `aws s3`.
+The necessary buckets are scraped from the generated helm *values* files and created via `mc mb` or alternatively `aws s3`.